Bas Rutten: 1997

-On 22 March 1997 Rutten returned to Pancrase in a match against Osami Shibuya, a bout in which he was unexpectedly forced to fight for the draw after his own sternum broke through the struggle.
-The Dutchman avenged the accident in a rematch with Shibuya, in which he submitted the Japanese with a spinal lock from ura-gatame position he nicknamed "Bas Rutten Neck Crank."
+On 22 March 1997 Rutten returned to Pancrase in a match against Osami Shibuya, fighting to a draw after breaking his sternum during the bout.
+Rutten later had a rematch with Shibuya, earning a submission victory` spinal lock from an ura-gatame position that he nicknamed the "Bas Rutten Neck Crank."

-Rutten returned to Pancrase, taking 8 more victories, bringing his unbeaten streak up to 19 straight fights.
+Rutten earned 8 more victories in his Pancrase career, bringing his unbeaten streak up to 19 straight fights.

 Rutten left Pancrase as one of the most dominant fighters in the history of the organization.
-MMA legend Ken Shamrock was the only fighter Rutten did not avenge a loss to.
-In 2000, when Rutten was PRIDE FC's color commentator, a third fight with Shamrock was entertained.
-Rutten agreed to come out of retirement to fight Shamrock in PRIDE FC.
-However, Shamrock stated that he already beat Rutten twice and that a third time wasn't necessary.
-Later, in 2002, Rutten said that he would not fight Shamrock again even if it was offered to him because of the friendship they developed over the years, and that he could not put his mind and heart into fighting Ken.
+Rutten agreed to come out of retirement to fight Ken Shamrock in PRIDE FC, however, Shamrock stated that he already beat Rutten twice and that a third time wasn't necessary.
+Later, in 2002, Rutten said that he would not fight Shamrock again even if it was offered to him, due to the friendship they developed over the years, and that he could not put his mind and heart into fighting Ken again.

-In 1997, Rutten made the cover of Karaté Bushido, the oldest magazine dedicated to martial arts in Europe, joining martial artists such as Bruce Lee (1974), Jean-Claude Van Damme (1993), Rickson Gracie (1998), Jackie Chan (2000), Fedor Emelianenko (2007), Georges St-Pierre (2008), Jérôme Le Banner (2012), Francis Ngannou (2019), and Dave Leduc (2020).
+In 1997, Rutten was featured on the cover of Karaté Bushido, the oldest magazine dedicated to martial arts in Europe, joining martial artists such as Bruce Lee (1974), Jean-Claude Van Damme (1993), Rickson Gracie (1998), Jackie Chan (2000), Fedor Emelianenko (2007), Georges St-Pierre (2008), Jérôme Le Banner (2012), Francis Ngannou (2019), and Dave Leduc (2020).